Search Results for: "Conflict Stability and Security Fund CSSF"

 This programme focuses on building the capacity of international partners to conduct effective and human rights compliant criminal investigations, and the disruption, prosecution and detention of terrorists and violent extremists.
 This is an ODA and non-ODA integrated programme.
 The spend reported against this programme is the ODA element alone.

 This programme provides assistance to address the priority drivers of instability in the region.
 The main pillars are around tackling the ongoing legacies of the wars of the 1990s, reducing the threat from extremism and terrorism, strengthening governance and the rule of law capability, and supporting reconciliation.
-This programme included Covid-19 activity.
+This programme included Covid-19 activity in FY 20/21 Q1 and Q2.

 This programme aims to change the conditions in Iraq to reduce the probability and reach of a future insurgency, contribute to an effective, legitimate and responsive Iraqi state and build a more resilient Iraqi society.
 This is an ODA and non-ODA integrated programme.
 The spend reported against this programme is the ODA element alone.